 What's the story?

-Nineteen-year-old Brooklynite Tony Manero (John Travolta) lives uncomfortably at home with his large Italian-American family, works at a local paint store, hangs out with his troublemaking pals, and treats marriage-minded girlfriend Annette (Donna Pescow) with contempt, partially because she won't have sex with him.
-Tony's main escape is on the illuminated floor of a glittery club called 2000, where he's the star and his dance moves take him to a fantasy world away from a dead-end routine.
-While dancing Tony meets a local girl named Stephanie (Karen Lynn Gorney) who has big plans to move up in life via dance lessons and relocating to the city.
+In SATURDAY NIGHT FEVER, 19-year-old Brooklynite Tony Manero (John Travolta) lives uncomfortably at home with his large Italian-American family, works at a local paint store, hangs out with his troublemaking pals, and treats marriage-minded girlfriend Annette (Donna Pescow) with contempt, partially because she won't have sex with him.
+Tony's main escape is on the illuminated floor of a glittery club called 2001 Odyssey, where he's the star, and his dance moves take him to a fantasy world away from a dead-end routine.
+While dancing, Tony meets a local girl named Stephanie (Karen Lynn Gorney) who has big plans to move up in life via dance lessons and relocating to the city.
 Tony coldly dumps Annette as his dance partner in the club's upcoming competition and starts training with Stephanie.
-She challenges Tony to grow up too -- but Stephanie's no angel; it's hinted that she's also the mistress of her married boss.
-With his gang's ongoing feuds, girlfriend crises, and family problems, the hero has a fateful turning point on the night of the dance contest.
+She challenges Tony to grow up -- but Stephanie's no angel; it's hinted that she's also the mistress of her married boss.
+With his gang's ongoing feuds, girlfriend crises, and family problems, Tony has a fateful turning point on the night of the big dance contest.

 Is it any good?